 1. Select the event data you want to copy or make a time selection.
-For more information, see [Making selections](#) on page 42.
-2. Copy the event data using any of the following methods: - Click the Copy button (C) on the toolbar. - Choose Copy from the Edit menu. - Right-click the selection and choose Copy from the shortcut menu. - Press Ctrl+C.
+For more information, see [Making selections on page 38](#).
+2. Copy the event data using any of the following methods: - Click the Copy button () on the toolbar. - Choose Copy from the Edit menu. - Right-click the selection and choose Copy from the shortcut menu. - Press Ctrl+C.